 MOVING UP PROGRAM LEVELS

 Level work is the foundation of our program.
-It consists of written assignments each student works on three times per week, designed to foster self-reflection and accountability.
+It consists of written assignments each student works on thrice weekly, designed to foster self-reflection and accountability.
 To move up a level, a student must first take initiative, decide he’s ready, and obtain approval signatures from staff.
-Your son will then receive feedback from his community of peers and be voted up.
-Residents must progress through all levels in order to graduate our program.
+Your child will then receive feedback from his peers and be voted up.
+Residents must progress through all levels to graduate from our program.

-While not all students come to Resolution Ranch for drug addiction, we incorporate a refined 12-Step Program into most treatments because of the program’s success in improving self-awareness, building a solid foundation for betterment, and furthering students’ sense of purpose.
+While not all students come to Resolution Ranch for life-controlling issues, we incorporate a refined 12-Step Program into most treatments because of the program’s success in improving self-awareness, building a solid foundation for betterment, and furthering students’ sense of purpose.

-Students are required to attend a specific number of AA/NA meetings per week; those who have no reported drug addiction or substance abuse problems attend Productive Choices meetings, where the 12 Steps are tailored to address their specific challenges.
+Students must attend a specific number of AA/NA meetings per week; those with no reported life-controlling issues or substance abuse problems attend Productive Choices meetings, where the 12 Steps are tailored to address their specific challenges.

-In congruence with NA, we reference God as a label for each person’s personal spiritual Higher Power.
-Though we employ Christian principles, Resolution Ranch is tolerant of all religious and spiritual beliefs and will make every attempt to accommodate appropriate needs.
+In congruence with NA, we reference God as a label for each person’s spiritual Higher Power.
+Though we employ Christian principles, Resolution Ranch tolerates all religious and spiritual beliefs and will try to accommodate appropriate needs.